 CUSO Focused Legislative & Regulatory Advocacy:

 NACUSO has become the leading CUSO Regulatory Advocate, addressing issues that affect both credit unions and CUSOs such as the MBL Cap, NCUA’s CUSO Regulations, NCUA’s Risk Based Capital regulations, etc. NACUSO is focused on ensuring that the credit union movement will be able to utilize and benefit from CUSOs for years to come, as unencumbered as possible.
-Guy Messick, an attorney with Messick & Lauer P.C. in Media, PA., has been the General Counsel to NACUSO since 1987.
-He has provided strategic planning and legal consultation services to hundreds of credit unions and CUSOs nationwide.
+Guy Messick and Brian Lauer with Messick Lauer & Smith P.C. in Media, PA., have been General Counsels to NACUSO since 1987.
+Messick Lauer & Smith P.C. have provided strategic planning and legal consultation services to hundreds of credit unions and CUSOs nationwide.

 NACUSO will continue to have an active role in the regulatory and political action arena including: